Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Both RTT and RTTVar are measured in microseconds.
 The initial value of RTT is 100 milliseconds, RTTVar is 50 milliseconds.

-The smoothed RTT calculated by the receiver as well as the RTT variance RTTVar are sent with the next full acknowledgement packet (see
+The round-trip time (RTT) calculated by the receiver as well as the RTT variance (RTTVar) are sent with the next full acknowledgement packet (see
 {{ctrl-pkt-ack}}).
 Note that the first ACK in an SRT session might contain an initial RTT value of 100 milliseconds, because the early calculations may not be precise.